Cruise Advice For The Best Tangier Ville Port Experience

 The Phoenician Tombs

 For sweeping views over the port and the bay, head to these ancient cliffside tombs.
-In addition, this is one of the city’s best sunset spots.
-Arrive about an hour before sunset when the rock glows golden and the cliffside silhouettes create striking photos.
+This is one of the city’s best sunset spots.
+So, arrive about an hour before sunset, So you can watch as the rock glows golden, while the cliffside silhouettes create striking photos.

 Café Hafa